 I have worn gloves marketed to skiers and gloves marketed to snowboarders and I honestly could never tell the difference.
 Skiers and boarders are going to want the same thing from their gloves: Comfort, Fit and Warmth.

 - With the glove or mitten, your fingers should just barely touch the end of the glove or mitten or just a fraction of an inch gap.

 - Your gloves should fit firmly around your fingers and hand, but not too tight so that they would become uncomfortable after wearing them all day.
 You need gloves that fit your fingers firmly but ensure the material is of the type that expands slightly.

-- When they fit properly, you will be able to buckle your snowboard bindings and ski boots without removing them and you will also be able to get a firm grip on a trail maps or your phone.
+- When they fit properly, you will be able to buckle your ski boots without removing them and you will also be able to get a firm grip on a trail maps or your phone.

 - The types of materials that the gloves are made of are going to have a major significance on how well they fit and their comfort.
 If you buy gloves that are made from leather like the Black Diamond Guide Gloves or the Outdoor Research Olympus Sensor Gloves, there will be a break in period of several days.
 Make sure so you follow the manufactures recommendations for break in and care.

 - Some gloves come with a pre-curved or articulated fingers, meaning the fingers are made with a slight curve.
 This is especially useful for skiers who have to grip poles all day.
 I highly recommend this feature.